C3-PRO/c3-pro-ios-framework/Sources/Consent/README.md

 First, the user will be asked your eligibility questions, and – if they are met – presents the consent task as a modal view controller.
 If the user cancels or declines consent, the view controller is dismissed and the eligibility view controller popped from its navigation controller.
-If the user consents the consent view controller is likewise dismissed and you'll receive the `C3UserDidConsentNotification` notification.
+If the user consents, the consent view controller is likewise dismissed and you'll receive the `C3UserDidConsentNotification` notification.

 ### Consent Sections